Self-guided Sightseeing Tour #1 in Toledo, Spain

 Sight 17: Teatro de Rojas

-The Teatro Rojas is a theater in the city of Toledo, Castile-La Mancha, Spain, inaugurated in 1879 on the old corral de comedias, Mesón de la Fruta.
-Its construction involved several architects.
-It is named for the local playwright Francisco de Rojas.
+The Teatro Rojas is a theater in the city of Toledo, Castile-La Mancha, Spain, inaugurated in 1879 on the site of the old corral de comedias, Mesón de la Fruta.
+Its construction involved several architects, and it is named after the local playwright Francisco de Rojas.

 The chapel of San Blas is a chapel in honour of Saint Blas de Sebaste that is located on the ground floor of the cathedral of Toledo and its octave vault on a square floor plan draws attention to its final funerary destination.
 The perception of it made it seem dissociated from the cloister, although the architectural elements and its internal structure make it an inseparable part of it, as evidenced by the fact that it lacks direct external access.